KolmogorovLab/Severus/README.md

 ./severus.py --target-bam phased_tumor1.bam phased_tumor2.bam --control-bam phased_normal.bam --out-dir severus_out -t 16 --phasing-vcf phased.vcf --vntr-bed ./vntrs/human_GRCh38_no_alt_analysis_set.trf.bed
 ```

-Haplotagged (phased) alignment input is highly recommended, but not required.
-See below
+Haplotagged (phased) alignment input is highly recommended but not required.
+See [below](#preparing-phased-and-haplotagged-alignments)
-for the detailed instructions how to prepare haplotagged alignments.
+for the detailed instructions on how to prepare haplotagged alignments.
 If using haplotagged bam, the matching phased VCF file should be provided as `--phasing-vcf` option.

-`--vntr-bed` arguemnt is optional, but highly recommended.
+`--vntr-bed` argument is optional but highly recommended.
 VNTR annotations for common references are available
 in the `vntrs` folder.
-See below how to generate annotations for a custom reference.
+See [below](#generating-vntr-annotation) how to generate annotations for a custom reference.

 Without `--control-bam`, only germnline variants will be called.

-To visualize breakpoint graph, use:
+To visualize the breakpoint graph, use:

 ```
 dot -Tsvg -O severus_out/breakpoint_graph.dot